-The Club celebrated its centenary in 1994 having been formed by a group of local businessmen and former college students – taking its name from the hotel on the River Mersey sea front at Waterloo, seven miles to the north of Liverpool – where the founders met.
-They moved to their present ground The Arriva Stadium (formerly known as Rossett Park) in 1903.
+The Club was formed in 1894 by a group of local businessmen and former college students – taking its name from the hotel on the River Mersey sea front at Waterloo, seven miles to the north of Liverpool – where the founders met.
+They moved to their present ground The Marine Travel Arena (formerly known as Rossett Park) in 1903.

-More recently, the club have twice won the accolade as Football Foundation Community Club of the Year in 2009 and 2010, as voted by readers of the Non League Paper and in March 2011, the club were awarded the FA Charter Standard Community Club award by the Football Association.
-In 2010, the club were awarded Club of the Year by outgoing league sponsors UniBond.
+The club have twice won the accolade as Football Foundation Community Club of the Year in 2009 and 2010, as voted by readers of the Non League Paper and in March 2011, the club were awarded the FA Charter Standard Community Club award by the Football Association.
+In 2010, the club was awarded Club of the Year by outgoing league sponsors UniBond.

 The club is continuing to make improvements to their Marine Travel Arena base, six years ago new floodlights were installed at a cost of £70,000.
 In 2015 the unused area under the stand was turned into a new community facility, matchday boardroom, hospitality suite and offices, all funded by donations.
 In summer 2016, the club demolished the old wooden building which housed the club shop, kit and groundsman store and extended the car park.
 The next stage of ground improvement is the demolition of the remaining wooden buildings at the front of the stadium, these are to be replaced with new units that will house new offices, hospitality suites, tea room, kit store, first aid room, steward control room and club shop.
 The club are currently fundraising with the work scheduled to take place in April 2019.

 The club are busy planning for their 125th Anniversary Year, which will be celebrated in 2019/2020 season, a sub-committee are hard a work planning a diary of events including the launch of a photographic history book.

 Honours & awards can be found at www.marinefc.com